MSIA/Ko-Matthew-Vaccine-Project/README.md

  docker build -f app/Dockerfile -t vaccine_project .
 ```

-This command builds the Docker image for ingesting and setting up the database, with the tag `project`, based on the instructions in `app/Dockerfile` and the files existing in this directory.
+This command builds the Docker image for ingesting and setting up the database, with the tag `vaccine_project`, based on the instructions in `app/Dockerfile` and the files existing in this directory.

 ### 3. Push data to S3